trufi-association/trufi-server-cities/README.md

 - **[otp](./modules/otp)**
   This is [OpenTripPlanner](https://opentripplanner.org) used to calculate the best route for the user of the app. *This service is mandatory for the app to work.*
 - **[photon](./modules/photon)**
-  This is [Photon by Komoot](https://photon.komoot.io) used to provide online search results inside the app when the user searches for a POI to navigate from or to using public transportation. *This service is optional and but in case you **don't** use it you need to build the search index on the frontend site and only @SamuelRioTz knows how that works.*
+  This is [Photon by Komoot](https://photon.komoot.io) used to provide online search results inside the app when the user searches for a POI to navigate from or to using public transportation. *This service is mandatory for the search feature of the app to work.*
 - **[static_maps](./modules/static_maps)**
   Use this service to serve pre-generated background map tiles. *This use of the service is optional but we recommend it if you have a server which is less in resources.*
 - **[tileserver](./modules/tileserver)**
   Use this service to serve the data needed to display the background map shown in the app.
 This does not include the styling (e.g. a highways are yellow lines and the water blue).
 The styling is done on the client side.
 This allows you/us to make modifications to the stylings without the need to rerender all pngs of the background map for your city.
 It generates the png background map tiles on the fly for clients which do not support dynamic map tiles. *This use of the service is optional and cause much CPU usage when it needs to generate background maps on the fly (this is a wrong usage of this service).
 Our app currently does not support client side rendering of background maps so we only recommend using this service on a server with much CPU resources.*

-Concerning background map tiles: Decide wethever you want to use the module *static_maps* or *tileserver*.
+Concerning background map tiles: Decide wherever you want to use the module *static_maps* or *tileserver*.
 Using both in **one** city is useless.

 ## Intraweb